 Bergen hosts one international conference after another.
-This is understandable when you realise just how accessible Bergen can be.
-An added attraction for conference organisers is the wide selection of activities and excursions that both Bergen and its local surroundings have to offer.
-With such a compact city centre, delegates will benefit from everything being within walking distance.
+This is understandable when you realise just how accessible Bergen is.
+An added attraction for conference organisers is the wide selection of activities and excursions that both Bergen and the local surroundings have to offer.
+With such a compact city centre, delegates benefit from everything being within walking distance.

 The people of Bergen are proud of their historical background and determined to learn from it.
 Bergen has a long tradition as a congress city.
 The first major assembly took place in 1163 when Magnus Erlingsson was crowned King of Scandinavia.
 Naturally Bergen has been playing host ever since, not from a sense of duty but because of the city's genuinely hospitable nature.

 Bergen has a wonderful location and world-famous surroundings.
 The seven great mountains and the fjords help to create an international yet completely idiosyncratic atmosphere.
 Bryggen, the Hanseatic quarter, is included on UNESCO’s World Heritage List.